Ashw1n2005/SyntaxSquad/README.md

 ## Additional Requirements & Considerations
 - Ensure AI model integration is optimized for mobile inference.
 - Implement user authentication if personalized recommendations are needed.
-- Consider using GraphQL if managing complex queries.
 - Ensure compliance with data privacy regulations for handling health-related data.

-For any issues, feel free to raise a ticket or contribute to the repository!